gisgeorge21/Projects/README.md

 `git pull origin master`

-Now yor branch is updated with latest changes.
+Now your branch is updated with latest changes.

 Now we need to work on our task/bugs, for that, create new branch from the `master` using the command